-The airport recognizes compostable or recyclable alternatives to some food service ware items that meet performance and food health and safety standards may be unavailable.
-In such cases, or where commonly used recycling and composting technology cannot process the food service ware, food service businesses may request waivers to the above standards.
-Food service businesses may request waivers by submitting a letter to their designated Airport Dining and Retail Manager that demonstrates how specific service ware item(s) are not available to meet these standards.
-Port staff will review waiver requests and respond within a reasonable timeframe either granting or denying the request.
+The airport recognizes compostable single-use food service ware items as required above may be unavailable for certain products or from time to time.
+In such cases, food service businesses may use alternative compostable or recyclable products for short-term outages less than thirty days, provided they return to consistently using approved compostable food service ware at the earliest opportunity and provide clear messaging at point-of-sale so customers can manage materials appropriately.
+For longer term outages, food service businesses may request temporary waivers not longer than one year.
+Food service businesses may request waivers by submitting a letter to their designated Airport Dining and Retail Manager that demonstrates how specific food service ware item(s) are not available to meet these requirements, are unacceptable to franchise agreements or brand standards or would cause undue financial hardship.
+Airport Dining and Retail and Environmental staff will review waiver requests and respond within a reasonable timeframe either granting or denying the request.